Veterans BenefitsApril 6, 2026 · 10 min read · By Dan Stevens

 Step 1: Combine the bilateral pair first

-• This adjusted value goes into the main calculation instead of the raw 28%
+• That 31 goes into the main calculation instead of the raw 28

 Step 3: Combine with PTSD (non-bilateral)